Testosterone Blood Test – Complete, Clear & Patient-Friendly Guide

 Important Word Explanations

-Androgens: A group of hormones responsible for male traits and sexual function.
+- Androgens: A group of hormones involved in male traits and reproductive function.

-Congenital Adrenal Hyperplasia (CAH): A genetic condition affecting adrenal hormone production.
+- Congenital Adrenal Hyperplasia (CAH): A genetic disorder affecting adrenal hormone production.

 ~END~